It opens your abdomen (belly), where urine leaves your body.

 - Back pain.

-- Nausea (feeling like you are going to vomit) and vomiting (vomiting).
+- Nausea (feeling like you will vomit) and vomiting (vomiting).

 - Loss of appetite